zahanm/dogjs/README.md

 said command.
 It gets fired when a form submission occurs for an `ASK` or `LISTEN` to the server, **after** the response is received back on the client.

+The `pagechange` event works as the name would suggest.
+Emitted whenever the page is changed successfully.

 THe `notify` event fires every time a `notify` is received.
 In addition to whatever else the notify might trigger.